 2 cups shredded chicken meat (extracted from stock making recipe)

-2 - 5 cloves garlic minced garlic (a garlic crusher works a treat)
+2-5 cloves garlic, minced (a garlic crusher works a treat)

 1 cup (loosely packed) finely chopped parsley